-The holidays will look different for many of us this year.
-As travel and indoor meals with extended family present an increased risk, it may be time to introduce some new traditions to make the holidays meaningful.
+The holidays may look different for some of us this year.
+As COVID variants continue to provide uncertainty this holiday, it may be time to introduce some new traditions to make the season meaningful.

 What is a virtual food drive?

 A virtual food drive is a fundraiser that happens 100% online so you don’t need to lug cans to a collection box.
 You simply set up an online fundraising page with your local food bank or with Feeding America and ask friends and family to contribute.
 Donations are completed in minutes and every donor receives a receipt.
 Sign up now.

 These fundraisers help the Feeding America network of food banks save resources they would spend collecting, sorting, and storing food from traditional food drives and instead put funds into better serving their communities.
 Plus, during COVID many food banks may not be accepting food donations from the community due to safety concerns.

 Here are some easy ways to add an online fundraiser into your holiday plans: